 Official website: www.bts.aero

-There are direct flights to a number of destinations in Europe and a number of low-cost carriers operate their direct routes to Bratislava.
+There are direct flights to a number of destinations in Europe and a number of airlines operate their direct routes to Bratislava – RYANAIR, Pobeda, flydubai, Cyprus Airways, Smartwings, air cairo, Wizz Air.
 Bratislava airport can be reached from the city centre in 15–20 minutes.
-A taxi to the city centre costs around EUR 15.
+To get to the city center you can take a taxi – do not forget to ask about the price in advance or use HOPIN mobile app.
 If you travel on the budget, take the bus no. 61 to the main train station.
-From here, you can walk to the city centre in 15 minutes or take bus no 93 (2-3 bus stops).
+From here, you can walk to the city centre in 15 minutes or take bus no 93 (exit Hodžovo námestie) or tram no 1 (exit Námestie SNP).
 Bus tickets are available from ticket machines at bus stops or in kiosks.
 The tickets which cost around EUR 1 must be validated in the buses.

 Vienna-Schwechat (VIE) Airport